-5.03.1 A hearing regarding an alleged violation may only be held following a minimum of two business days' written notice to the campaigner against whom allegations are made, the party harmed by the alleged activity (if any), and all Commissioners.

-5.03.2 A hearing shall operate as a normal meeting of the Commission, but shall include, in this order:

-- a.
-Presentation of evidence of violation

-- b.
-Presentation of the party's evidence

-- c.
-Statements by all persons
+- 5.03.1 A hearing regarding an alleged violation may only be held following a minimum of two business days' written notice to the campaigner against whom allegations are made, the party harmed by the alleged activity (if any), and all Commissioners. - 5.03.2 A hearing shall operate as a normal meeting of the Commission, but shall include, in this order: - a.
+Presentation of evidence of violation - b.
+Presentation of the party's evidence - c.
+Statements by all persons - e.

-- e.
 Deliberation by the Commission on its finding - f.
 Issuance of a finding - g.
 Statement by all persons with respect to disciplinary measures - h.
 Deliberation by the Commission on disciplinary measures - i.
-Issuance of disciplinary measures

-5.03.3 The Commission's findings shall be published in writing and made publicly available within two business days of decision, and must include findings of fact and violation.
+Issuance of disciplinary measures - 5.03.3 The Commission's findings shall be published in writing and made publicly available within two business days of decision, and must include findings of fact and violation.
 Findings of fact shall include a thorough description of all actions found by the Commission to have been taken by the accused.
-Findings of violation shall include a thorough explanation of the Commission's application of policy or law to these found facts.

-5.03.5 Standard disciplinary measures may include any combination of the following at the discretion of the elections committee:
+Findings of violation shall include a thorough explanation of the Commission's application of policy or law to these found facts. - 5.03.4 Hearings may be carried over to a second day if necessary. - 5.03.5 Standard disciplinary measures may include any combination of the following: - a.

-- a.
 The immediate removal of all materials and/or postings in violation; - b.
-The reduction of an individual/campaign groups spending limit of up to 95%; - c.
+The reduction of an individual/campaign groups spending limit of up to 95%: - c.
 Prohibition further campaign participation. - d.
-Expulsion from the election process and disqualification.

-5.03.6 Candidate(s) whose spending limits have been reduced below the amount already spent must remove and forfeit materials, at the Commission's discretion, to decrease their total outstanding campaign spending below the new limit.
-Any found in violation must provide a new statement of spending and must forfeit any such materials to any Commissioner within one business day of such a finding.

-5.03.7 The Commission shall disqualify a candidate from further participation in campaigning or in the election itself only upon a finding that the harm caused by that candidate's violation has substantially and irreparably harmed the progress of a fair and impartial election.
-The amount of which the Commission bars a candidate from running for any SGA position may be no less than one year.

-5.03.8 The Commission shall order a new election, to determine a position or referendum, only upon a finding that the democratic process has been substantially and irreparably harmed to the extent that a certifiable election outcome is no longer possible.
+Expulsion from the election process and disqualification. - 5.03.6 Candidate(s) whose spending limits have been reduced below the amount already spent must remove and forfeit materials, at the Commission's discretion, to decrease their total outstanding campaign spending below the new limit.
+Any found in violation must provide a new statement of spending and must forfeit any such materials to any Commissioner within one business day of such a finding. - 5.03.7 The Commission shall disqualify a candidate from further participation in campaigning or in the election itself only upon a finding that the harm caused by that candidate's violation has substantially and irreparably harmed the progress of a fair and impartial election. - 5.03.8 The Commission shall order a new election, to determine a position or referendum, only upon a finding that the democratic process has been substantially and irreparably harmed to the extent that a certifiable election outcome is no longer possible.

-5.03.9 Any findings issued or punitive measures affected under this Section shall be subject to appeal to The Executive Dean of Enrollment Management only on the basis described in Section 6 of this Code.
+5.03.9 Any findings issued or punitive measures affected under this Section shall be subject to appeal to the Dean of Student Life only on the basis described in Section 6 of this Code.